DataTalksClub/datatalksclub.github.io/_books/20220214-a-visual-introduction-to-deep-learning.md

 Deep learning can be quite daunting to learn.
 With the abundance of learning resources in recent years has emerged another problem-information overload.

 This book aims to compress this knowledge and make the subject approachable.
 By the end of this book, you will be able to build a visual intuition about deep learning and neural networks.

+40% discount for DataTalks.Club: use promocode "DATATALKS40".
+Valid till February 19.